top of page

 Animal movements result from the dynamic interplay among neural commands, muscle and body mechanics, and the environment.
 It is increasingly evident that a comprehensive understanding of animal locomotion must address the interactions of all these components.

-In several recent and current collaborative interdisciplinary research projects we take advantage of the Desert locust, Schistocerca gregaria and the American cockroach, Periplaneta Americana, utilizing different in-vitro as well as intact and semi-intact preparations.
+In several recent collaborative interdisciplinary research projects we have taken advantage of the Desert locust, Schistocerca gregaria and the American cockroach, Periplaneta Americana, utilizing different in-vitro as well as intact and semi-intact preparations for gaining insights into insect locomotion control.

 12.png